-CREATING A CULTURE OF

-ECOLOGICAL VALIDATION TO

-IMPROVE AT-PROMISE STUDENT

-EXPERIENCES AND OUTCOMES

-Postsecondary institutions continue to look for research-informed approaches to improve student experiences and outcomes.
-In particular, educators seek new strategies to support at-promise students, which includes students from lowincome backgrounds and those who will be the first in their family to graduate from college.
-Our research demonstrates the importance of collaborative, ecological, and affirming approaches to at-promise student support, which involve a network of staff, administrators, and instructors from across campus.
-The ecological validation approach1 to support increases at-promise students' college sense of belonging, feelings of mattering, and confidence in their major and career path-each of which are linked to college success2.
+CREATING A CULTURE OF ECOLOGICAL VALIDATION TO IMPROVE AT-PROMISE STUDENT EXPERIENCES AND OUTCOMES demonstrates the importance of collaborative, ecological, and affirming approaches to at-promise student support, which involve a network of staff, administrators, and instructors from across campus.
+The ecological validation approach to support increases at-promise students' college sense of belonging, feelings of mattering, and confidence in their major and career path-each of which are linked to college success.